 In 1998, a federal law went into place that provides protections to patients who choose to have breast reconstruction in connection with a mastectomy.
-Even though the Women's Health and Cancer Rights Act (WHCRA) has been around for nearly 20 years, we are contacted far too often by women wishing they had the choice to reconstruct, or knew that they even had the option following their mastectomy.
+Even though the Women's Health and Cancer Rights Act (WHCRA) has been around for nearly 20 years, we are contacted far too often by women wishing they had the choice to reconstruct or that they would've known that they even had the option following their mastectomy.
 We always advocate that breast reconstruction is a personal choice.
 It's your body, and it's your decision, but we all deserve to know more about our options.

 Comments will be approved before showing up.

 There’s no denying that mastectomy tattoos can be both beautiful, inspired and badass.
 For many women affected by breast cancer, it’s the last step in their mastectomy and breast reconstruction journey, and a symbolic ritual that empowers them to move into the next chapter of their lives.
 By adorning their bodies in a personal design after their breast cancer diagnosis and surgeries, they are taking back their power and starting over.
 These post-mastectomy tattoos serve as a form of self-expression that helps restore confidence that may have been lost throughout their mastectomy and/or reconstructive process.
 What’s most important, is that you do what makes you feel most confident and comfortable in your skin, and that builds your confidence and love for your body after breast surgery and mastectomy.

 The road to self-love and compassion for both your physical body and inner self after a breast cancer diagnosis or dealing with chronic pain can feel impossible to reach.
 We know, because we’ve been there.
 So have so many other countless women, breast cancer patients, survivors, thrivers and previvors in the AnaOno community.
 We talked to a few women who are not only on the road to self-acceptance after breast cancer, but setting their sights on the ultimate: self-celebration and true self-love after mastectomy surgery.